Specialties & Services

 When should I call my healthcare provider?

-If you or an elderly relative have changes in walking, thinking, mood, or loss of bladder control, contact your healthcare provider.
+If you or an older relative have changes in walking, thinking, mood, or loss of bladder control, contact your healthcare provider or seek medical care right away.
 Describe when the changes started and how they are affecting your physical activity and emotional well-being.

-- Walking difficulties, difficulty thinking, or loss of bladder control may indicate NPH.
+• Walking problems, trouble thinking, or loss of bladder control may indicate NPH.

 Next steps